svetar21/multicloud-cx/content/050-ConfigurePSTNorWebRTC/10-PSTNorWebRTC.md

      - Uncheck the 'Can Use WebRTC' checkbox
      - Hit [Save]

-     - In Agent Setup, navigate to [Users] and select one of your agents - Agent Setup direct link
-     - Expand the [Desktop Options]
-     - Click on [Global Login]
-     - Check the [Prompt Place] box
-     - Hit [Save]

 ![Two](/images/file_1622775547962_azureAgentSetupTile.png)

 Optionally you can configure this agent to have the ability to enter his/her desired place to use at login, the default that will be presented in WWE will be the one for which the 'default' checkbox is checked.

-- To configure  the 'prompt place' option:
+### To configure  the 'prompt place' option:

 - In Agent Setup, navigate to [Users] and select one of your agents - Agent Setup direct link
 - Expand the [Desktop Options]
 - Click on [Global Login]
 - Check the [Prompt Place] box
 - Hit [Save]

 ![Three](/images/file_1622775547962_azureAgentSetupTile.png)